Guide to Moving With Pets (2023)

 Find Pet-Friendly Housing

-As you shop for a new house or apartment, keep your pet in mind.
+Keep your pet in mind as you shop for a new house or apartment.
 Some landlords and homeowners associations (HOAs) set restrictions regarding the type, size, or number of pets you can have.
 Consider where you will walk your dog or where the cat’s litter box will go.
-Be on the lookout for potential pet dangers in your new neighborhood, such as unattended dogs, feral cats, or poisonous plants.
+Look for potential pet dangers in your new neighborhood, such as unattended dogs, feral cats, or poisonous plants.

 Update Pet ID Information